-It’s been 1 year since the Open Electricity Market (OEM) launched in Singapore in November 2018… aka 4 years since Singapore Power (SP) Group gave up its monopoly and let private electricity retailers shoot their shot at scoring a slice of the power pie.
+It’s been 4 years since the Open Electricity Market (OEM) launched in Singapore in November 2018… aka 4 years since Singapore Power (SP) Group gave up its monopoly and allowed private electricity retailers shoot their shot at scoring a slice of the power pie.

-For consumers, that means the freedom to choose their preferred electricity retailer, resulting in significant savings.
+For consumers, that means the freedom to choose the cheapest electricity retailer, resulting in significant savings.

 The OEM was launched by the Energy Market Authority (EMA) in April 2018 in Jurong.
-The launch comprised of 4 phases which slowly covered the residential areas in Singapore, starting from Jurong in April 2018 before finally completing the nationwide rollout in May 2019.
+The launch comprised of 4 phases which slowly covered the residential areas in Singapore, starting from before finally completing the nationwide rollout in May 2019.

-With new 13 players in the rat race, electricity retailers were thrown into an acquisition frenzy, pushing prices to new lows, inspiring encouraging early switch rates of up to 40% for the first few phases.
+Back then, there were 13 electricity retailers jostling for customers in an acquisition frenzy, pushing prices to new lows, inspiring encouraging early switch rates of up to 40% for the first few phases.
 (Today, there are only 9 retailers left).

 With that, everything seemed on track and en route to success.
 After all, Singaporeans are a bunch of price-conscious shoppers (read: cheapos) who are known to go to ridiculous lengths for free things and jump through hoops for discounts.